 Now is the time to get serious about exercising.
 I like high intensity interval training where the exercises change quickly and my focus is peaked.

 Your body’s engine is changing and requires different fuel.
 Sugar is now toxic and so is anything processed.
 Stay away from them.

-BUT, interestingly, loosing belly fat does not necessarily mean reducing fat from your diet.
-There’s good fats that are very necessary for brain and heart health like avocados, olive oil, salmon, and olives.
+BUT, interestingly, losing belly fat does not necessarily mean reducing fat from your diet.
+There are good fats that are very necessary for brain and heart health like avocados, olive oil, salmon, and olives.

 Top ten menopausal belly busters